Cyclecar: Origins

 From 1898 to 1910, automobile production quickly expanded.
 Light cars of that era were commonly known as voiturettes.
-The smaller cyclecars appeared around 1910 with a sales boom shortly before the outbreak of the First World War, with Temple Press launching The Cyclecar magazine on 27 November 1912 (later renamed The Light Car and Cyclecar), and the formation of the Cyclecar Club (which later evolved into British Automobile Racing Club).
+The smaller cyclecars appeared around 1910 with a sales boom shortly before the outbreak of World War I, with Temple Press launching The Cyclecar magazine on 27 November 1912 (later renamed The Light Car and Cyclecar), and the formation of the Cyclecar Club (which later evolved into British Automobile Racing Club).
 From 1912, the Motor Cycle show at Olympia became the Motor Cycle and Cycle Car Show.

 The number of cyclecar manufacturers was less than a dozen in each of the UK and France in 1911, but by 1914, there were over 100 manufacturers in each country, as well as others in Germany, Austria and other European countries.
 By 1912, the A.C.
 Sociable was described as "one of the most popular cycle cars on the road, both for pleasure and for business", though another source states that the "Humberette" was the most popular of cycle cars at that time.
 Many of the numerous makes were relatively short-lived, but several brands achieved greater longevity, including Bédélia (1910–1925), GN (1910–1923) and Morgan (1910–present).

 Demise

 By the early 1920s, the days of the cyclecar were numbered.
 Mass producers, such as Ford, were able to reduce their prices to undercut those of the usually small cyclecar makers.
 Similar affordable cars were offered in Europe, such as the Citroën 5CV, Austin 7 or Morris Cowley.

-The cyclecar boom was over.
-The majority of cyclecar manufacturers closed down.
-Some companies such as Chater-Lea survived by returning to the manufacture of motorcycles.
+By the end of the decade, the cyclecar boom was over.
+The majority of cyclecar manufacturers closed down, though some companies such as Chater-Lea survived by returning to the manufacture of motorcycles.

-After the Second World War, small, economic cars were again in demand and a new set of manufacturers appeared.
+After World War II, small economy cars were again in demand and a new set of manufacturers appeared.
 The cyclecar name did not reappear however, and the cars were called microcars by enthusiasts and bubble cars by the general population.